scottyphillips/echonetlite_homeassistant/README.md

 6. Platform should automatically configure 'climate', and depending on your system will automatically configure 'sensor' and 'select'.
 7. If you have additional HVACs to configure then repeat step 4.

-## Configuring Options for Fan and swing mode settings for supported hvac_modes.
+## Configuring Options for Fan and swing mode settings for supported HVAC and Air Purifiers.
 Once you have added the integration, you can go back to configuration -> integrations Under your ECHONETLite device click 'configure'
 Fine tune your required fan and swing mode settings.
 The integration will be able to determine what settings are supported for your system in question.